4ndrelim/data-structures-and-algorithms/src/dataStructures/Heap/README.md

       Note that this is not a typical operation introduced alongside the concept heap simply because the time complexity would now be O(n), no longer log(n).
 And indeed, both Java's and Python's version have time complexities of O(n) for this remove operation since their underlying implementation is not augmented.
+   - The trade-off would be that the heap does not support insertion of duplicate objects else the Map would not work as intended.
 3. Rather than using Java arrays, where size mus tbe declared upon initializing, we use list here in the implementation.